-Above: after the handover of the first of six Hawk Advanced Jet Trainers to the Royal Bahrain Air Force, His Highness Sheik Sal man bin Hamad Al Khalifa (centre), Crown Prince of Bahrain and Commander in Chief of the Bahraini Defence Force, inspects his new aircraft with Hawk managing director Mark Parkinson and BAE Systems to the letter of the Markenson and BAE Systems to the letter of the Markenson and BAE Systems to the letter of the Markenson and BAE Systems to the letter of the Markenson and BAE Systems to the letter of the Markenson and BAE Systems to the letter of the Markenson and BAE Systems to the letter of the let A show of success Building relationships This year's Farnborough International Air Show in the UK was the hottest ever in every sense of the word.
+Above: after the handover of the first of six Hawk Advanced Jet Trainers to the Royal Bahrain Air Force, His Highness Sheik Salman bin Hamad Al Khalifa (centre), Crown Prince of Bahrain and Commander in Chief of the Bahraini Defence Force, inspects his new aircraft with Hawk managing director Mark Parkinson and RAS Systems test all of Not Malkaneage.
+A show of success Building relationships This year's Farnborough International Air Show in the UK was the hottest ever in every sense of the word.
 Despite the soaring temperatures, the show was big success for BAE Systems and has been hailed as the best ever in terms of access to customers, delegations and media.
 The company pavilion included various hospitality facilities and showcased the company's full range of capabilities across land, sea, air and information domains.
 During the week,we received more than 3,000 visitors, as well as more than 90 VIP delegations from 40 countries.
 The delegations included royalty from Middle Eastern countries such as Bahrain and Oman, the Deputy Prime Minister of Malaysia and other senior government ministers from around the world.
 We also hosted a number of US delegations from all services, including Jeb Bush, the Governor of Florida, and dignitaries from the UK such as the Secretary of State for Defence, Minister of Defence Procurement, Chief of the Air Staff and other members of the Ministry of Defence Select Committee.
-Farnborough International Air Show also afforded a suitable stage for a number of 4THE BAE SYSTEMS PAVILION RECEIVED MORE THAN 3,000 VISITORS AND MORE THAN 90 VIP DELEGATIONS! important announcements and events.
+Farnborough International Air Show also afforded a suitable stage for a number of ATHE BAE SYSTEMS PAVILION RECEIVED MORE THAN 3,000 VISITORS AND MORE THAN 90 VIP DELEGATIONS important announcements and events.
 These included a press event led by the UK Secretary of State for Defence Des Brown announcing the Government's decision to award BAE Systems a production contract for a 12 aircraft fleet of Nimrod MR4As, and a ceremony to mark the delivery of the first of six Hawk aircraft to the Royal Bahrain Air Force which was attended by His Highness Sheik Salman bin Hamad Al Khalifa, Crown Prince of Bahrain and Commander in Chief of the Bahraini Defence Force.
 The BAE Systems pavilion provided an ideal facility to promote the company's capabilities, host a number of important meetings and lunches with existing and potential customers, watch the flying displays and look after the media all under one roof.
 UK ethics awareness training Performance Behaving ethically in business is an essential part of working for BAE Systems, and must be integrated seamlessly into everything we do.
 The Employee Ethics Survey carried out in the UK in May 2005 showed that more than 88 per cent of UK employees considered BAE Systems to be ethical.
 However, the results also highlighted that the company still has work to do in communicating its ethical policies and giving employees information on ethics issues, and in particular, the Ethics Helpline.
-Afterreviewing these findings, the company took the decision to introduce an online ethics awareness course that will be mandatory for all employees in the UK.
+After reviewing these findings, the company took the decision to introduce an online ethics awareness course that will be mandatory for all employees in the UK.
 This has been adapted and is aligned with the training course that has already taken by all BAE Systems employees in the US.
-The course, which provides clear links to the "Ethics and You" materials and the ethics helpline, will be available both online and through classroom training and takes the form of a single ethics module which looks at: • what is business ethics and why is it important to me?

-•why following the law isn't enough

-• examples of ethics in the workplace

-• mandatory quiz.
+The course, which provides clear links to the "Ethics and You" materials and the ethics helpline, will be available both online and through classroom training and takes the form of a single ethics module which looks at: • what is business ethics and why is it important to why following the law isn't enough examples of ethics in the workplace • mandatory quiz.